PATHOL 3104 - Investigative Cell Biology

 This course will stimulate an interest in biological and pathological processes and how scientific research and methodology investigates these.
 Each of the different assessment components is aimed at developing and improving each student's research skills.

-Please place ICB in subject heading
+Please place PATHOL 3104 in the subject heading

 The full timetable of all activities for this course can be accessed from Course Planner.